 What is an internal medicine-pediatrics doctor?

 An internal medicine-pediatrics physician treats adults and children.
 These doctors complete four years of medical school, then four more years of specialized training: two in internal medicine and two in pediatrics.
 They can become board-certified both in Internal Medicine and in Pediatrics.
-In 2010, GHS opened the Upstate’s first internal medicine-pediatrics practice.
-Click here to learn about Heritage Pediatrics & Internal Medicine.
+GHS opened the Upstate’s first internal medicine-pediatrics practice.
+Click here to learn more about our internal medicine-pediatrics practices.

 What care does an internal medicine-pediatrics doctor provide?